 2 candle labels

-Guess what all of these supplies are included in the candle making kit!!
-I just added apple fragrance to the cinnamon and vanilla fragrance included in the kit to make apple cider candles!
+Guess what?
+All of these supplies are included in the candle making kit!!
+I just add apple fragrance to the cinnamon and vanilla fragrance included in the kit to make apple cider candles!

 Begin by placing a wick in each candle tin.
 Use the large glue dots to strongly secure the wicks to the center of each tin.